daniele3b/SafeWater/README.md

 5. Using the nucleo f401re terminal you can see the console print and also the message coming from the broker
 6. Using the web-dashboard you can interact with the device

+## Techincal Infomation  about the code ##

+Information about the board's code can be found [here](https://github.com/daniele3b/SafeWater/blob/main/tech.md)